Hacking for the Holidays: Adapting Toys for Children with Disabilities

 Makers Making Change is excited to once again partner with New Brunswick's Premier's Council on Disabilities to host our annual Hacking for the Holidays event.

-Volunteers will be provided with instructions, tools and materials and will to adapt a toy for switch access.
+Volunteers will be provided with instructions, tools and materials to adapt a toy for switch access.
 Never done anything like this before?
 Don’t worry, no prior experience working with tools or electronics is required — we’ll walk you through every step.
 Everyone is welcome.

 Why is this so important?